 The Complete University Guide

-In the latest 2022 Complete University Guide league table, St George’s ranked in the top five in the UK for graduate prospects.
+In the 2023 Complete University Guide league table, St George’s ranked first in the UK for graduate prospects.
 This means that the majority of St George’s students are in work or further study after completing their first degree.

 The University also ranked first for the “graduate prospects on track” measure, meaning recent graduates of St George’s agree that their activity is on track with their future plans.
 At St George’s, our undergraduate courses are practical and vocational, they will prepare you for your chosen profession and give you the best chance at securing a job after graduation.

 Overall in this guide, St George’s ranked 55 out of 130: rising 6 places from 2022.

 The University also saw strong performance in Paramedic Science which ranked in the top 20 for the subject area.

 In the 2021 Guardian University Guide, St George’s appear in six subject tables but not in the main table, as the threshold requires appearance in eight subject tables.